n-lo/Tweets_analysis_tryout/README.md

 # Trying out various analytics on Tweets

 This is a simple repository of my attempt at analysing Tweets.
+Data set used here is tweets relating to the Australia One Nation party over time.

 ### Files:
 db2df - script to retrieve data (tweets) from MongoDB into Python pandas dataframe